TAoME 2026

 Under the title “Out of Control – (Joint) Responsibility”, we want to discuss the working methods, approaches and visions of major cultural venues.
 And we want to do so against the backdrop of growing dynamism, complexity and uncontrollability in many areas of life.

-Social developments, political disruptions and polarisation, the ‘decline of the West’ predicted by many, and the polycrises form the background noise against which institutions ask themselves: What promise do we make – which ones can we fulfil?
-For whom?
+Political disruption, social polarisation and multiple crises form the backdrop against which institutions ask themselves: What promises do we make to people – which ones can we keep?
 What is our future role – as a concert hall or opera house, as an orchestra or music festival?
-Which social crises can we alleviate (e.g. loneliness), which can we contrast (e.g. live experiences instead of screens), and where can we exemplify new social interactions (e.g. participation and relinquishing interpretive authority)?
+Which social developments can we accommodate (e.g. loneliness), which can we contrast (e.g. live experiences instead of screens) and where can we exemplify new approaches (e.g. participation and relinquishing interpretative authority)?

 Three interwoven themes form the framework of TAOME X.:

-This part uses inputs and panels to shed light on the state of music education: its position in the concert industry, its resources, its effectiveness.
+This part uses inputs and panels to shed light on the state of music education in 2026: its position in the concert business, its resources, its mode of operation.
 Not representative, but in individual case studies.
-It will also be interesting to see what has changed in the discourse and in the scene since the first edition.
+We look back and forward: it will be interesting to see what has changed in the discourse and in the scene since the first edition.

-‘Responsibility can be shared – participation is joint responsibility’.
-This part picks up on a social trend towards participatory cultural work.
-What does it mean to share responsibility and authorship more – and to demand and allow more shared responsibility?
+‘Responsibility can be shared – participation is shared responsibility.’
+This part picks up on the trend towards participatory cultural work.
+What does it mean to share responsibility and authorship more than we are used to doing – and to demand and allow more shared responsibility?
 How do we prepare ourselves for this?
 How do we deal with uncontrollability and loss of control?
-Where does VUCA (volatility, uncertainty, complexity and ambiguity) also offer an opportunity – especially in the arts?
-The theme also determines the working method: a call for participation offers participants the chance to submit their own topics and create an impulse.
+How do we strengthen ourselves?
+Where does disruption also offer an opportunity – especially in the arts?
+The theme of the conference also influences its working method: following a great response to our call for participation, we are offering participants a stage to provide inspiration and stimulate discussion with practical reports.

-We want to ask ourselves: What social, technological, economic and political factors will influence music education and concert experiences in the future?
-Which of these factors do we want to pay more attention to in the future?
-How can we strengthen ourselves?
+We want to ask ourselves: What factors will influence music education and concert experiences in the future?
+How will this field continue to develop?
+Is the role model or understanding of the role of artists expanding – and if so, how?
+One example would be ‘artistic citizenship’.
 What image of (art) music do we want to develop further and thus overcome archetypes of artistic work from the 19th century?

 • FAQ & Contact